wodanaz/adaptiPhy/README.md

 # AdaptiPhy: Implementation with snakemake

-This code updates the existing AdaptiPhy 2.0 pipeline to run using snakemake, allowing the user to plug in data at the beginning of the pipeline & performing the intervening steps automatically.
-We have deprecated the original version and has been moved into a new directory named 'deprecated'.
+This code updates the existing AdaptiPhy 2.0 pipeline to run using snakemake, allowing the user to plug in data at the beginning of the pipeline & performing the intermediate steps automatically and reproducibly.

+If you are a snakemake 1.0 user, we have deprecated the original version and those files can be found in this repo under the folder 'deprecated'.

-## Installing the AdaptiPhy pipeline to run with snakemake ##
+## 1. Downloading the AdaptiPhy pipeline 2.0 to run with snakemake ##

 ### 1a.
 Recommended: Download the tarball release from the "Releases" page ###

+To use the AdaptiPhy 2.0 compressed static release, please navigate to the [Releases](https://github.com/wodanaz/adaptiPhy/releases/tag/v2.0.0) menu on the right-hand side of this README landing page.
+Please note that the test data to confirm that AdaptiPhy is functioning properly must be separately downloaded from Zenodo and moved into a subdirectory called "data".
 This option is ready, please download and unzip the file.

 ### 1b.
 Not 100% recommended: Clone the git repo ###